giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 This custom configuration allows CoreDNS resolve all `example.com` requests to a different upstream DNS resolver (9.9.9.9) than generic one.
 At the same time we use a different cache TTL(2000) setting.

 __Warning:__ By default our clusters come with Pod Security Policies and Network Policies for managed components.
-This means the CodeDNS container doesn't use a privileged port and listens to `1053` instead.
+This means the CoreDNS container doesn't use a privileged port and listens to `1053` instead.
 Please make sure you test the final `Corefile` carefully.
 We do not take responsibility for incorrect custom configuration that could break workload communication.

 ## Further reading